Home improvement loans

 Remortgaging for £120,000 at the same interest rate will mean monthly payments of £666.

-If you’re able to find a cheaper rate, your payment won’t go up so much, if at all.
+If you’re able to find a cheaper rate, your payment will not go up so much, if at all.

-Using a mortgage broker like Trussle when you remortgage can help you find these cheaper deals.
+Using a mortgage broker like Trussle to remortgage can help you find these cheaper deals.

 What are home improvement loans?

-A home improvement loan is a loan taken out to help pay for renovation or repair work on your home.
+A home improvement loan is a loan you take out to help pay for renovation or repair work on your home.

 A home improvement loan may be:

-A secured home improvement loan is where the money borrowed to pay for home improvements is secured against your home.
+A secured home improvement loan is when you secure the money you borrow for home improvements against your home.

 You’ll need enough equity in your home to be able to get a secured home improvement loan.

-The more equity you have, the better the loan rate you’ll be offered.
+The more equity you have, the better the loan rate you’ll get.

-Secured loans tend to be cheaper than unsecured loans.
+Secured loans are often cost less than unsecured loans.

-You may be able to borrow a larger amount of money compared to an unsecured loan.
+You may be able to borrow more than you could with an unsecured loan.

-However, secured borrowing can be a risky choice, as the lender can repossess your property if you don’t repay the loan.
+But secured borrowing can be a risky choice.
+The lender can repossess your property if you do not repay the loan.

 An unsecured home improvement loan is a type of personal loan.

-The money is not secured against anything you own, so this type of loan is riskier for the lender.
+The money is not secured against anything you own.
+So it's more of a risk to the lender.

-Because of this, unsecured loans tend to come with higher interest rates than secured loans.
+Because of this, unsecured loans often have higher interest rates than secured loans.
 And loan amounts are usually lower than for secured loans.

 How much you can borrow will depend on your income and your credit history.